-Washington, D.C. – State bank supervisors have re-appointed Texas Department of Banking Commissioner Charles G. Cooper to serve as the state banking representative on the Financial Stability Oversight Council (FSOC).
-His two-year term is effective immediately.
-This is Commissioner Cooper’s second consecutive term as the state banking representative.
+Washington, D.C.— State bank supervisors have re-appointed Texas Department of Banking Commissioner Charles G. Cooper to serve as the state banking representative on the Financial Stability Oversight Council (FSOC).
+This is Commissioner Cooper’s third consecutive term as the state banking representative.

 The Conference of State Bank Supervisors (CSBS) is the national organization of bank regulators from all 50 states, American Samoa, District of Columbia, Guam, Puerto Rico and U.S. Virgin Islands.
 State regulators supervise roughly three-quarters of all U.S. banks and a variety of non-depository financial services.
 CSBS, on behalf of state regulators, also operates the Nationwide Multistate Licensing System to license and register non-depository financial service providers in the mortgage, money services businesses, consumer finance and debt industries.

 Stay up to date with the CSBS newsletter